 Income Tax Filing and SR&ED Reporting Deadlines

-Following the submission of your income tax return, SR&ED expenditures can be claimed only within 12 months.
+Following the submission of your income tax return, SR&ED eligible expenditures can be claimed only within 12 months.
 They may not be back-dated for previous years.
-Per the Canadian Revenue Agency (CRA) SR&ED Filing Requirements Policy, SR&ED claims are subject to strict reporting deadlines.
+Per the Canada Revenue Agency (CRA) SR&ED Filing Requirements Policy, SR&ED claims are subject to strict reporting deadlines.
 These dates break down as follows based on your organization’s structure:

 - Income tax returns: Filed no later than six months after tax year-end